dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/automatic_cert/README.md

 <img src="https://github.com/dikshita-git/Research-Project/blob/main/Wiki-page-images/Research_Question/dkrp2_before_TLS.png">
 Fig: TLS scenario before

-This is where and why, a <code><a href="https://github.com/dikshita-git/Research-Project/blob/main/Demo/automatic_cert/tlsoption.yaml">TLS_option file</a></code> is created which consists of a resource called "tlsoption" with specific TLS curves and ciphers and this fle
+This is where and why, a <code><a href="https://github.com/dikshita-git/Research-Project/blob/main/Demo/automatic_cert/tlsoption.yaml">TLS_option file</a></code> is created which consists of a resource called "tlsoption" with specific TLS curves and ciphers and this file is applied to ingressroute "whoami".

 ## 7. Summary